WpW: Private Cache vs. Public Cache

 Is this the same thing as ESI?

-So, how does our private cache work?
+So, how does our Private Cache work?

 When Cache Logged in User is set to

-Enable, LSCWP will privately cache every page for logged-in users.
+ON, LSCWP will privately cache every page for logged-in users.
 Each logged-in user will have their own individual copy of every cacheable page they visit.

 When set to

-Disable, no pages will be cached at all for logged-in users.
+OFF, no pages will be cached at all for logged-in users.